Answer Engine Optimization (AEO): The Complete Guide for 2025

 All three matter.
 They build on each other.
 Master SEO first, then layer on AEO and GEO strategies.

-Why AEO Matters Now
+Why AEO matters now

 The numbers tell the story: